 One of the most useful yet underutilized and least perfected offensive tools in the game is softball bunting.
 I believe that every player should be very good at the sacrifice bunt at least.
 The ability to advance a runner when needed can be the difference in winning and losing an important game.

-So often I see someone in a bunt situation foul the ball off on the first attempt and as a result the signal is changed, usually to a straight away hit.
+So often I see someone in a bunt situation foul the ball off on the first 2 attempts and as a result the signal is changed, usually to a straight away hit.
 There are 2 things about this strategy that can be non productive.
 The first is that for the hitter, the coach has just said…… “no its ok, lets just call it off”, so the confidence in the ability to bunt for the batter has just been diminished.
 The other is that another opportunity to learn how to bunt in a game situation has been taken away from the batter.
-Not to worry thought because there is another option 🙂
+Not to worry though because there is another option 🙂

 There are always games at the beginning of the season or during ice breaker tournaments that provide many opportunities to have batters practice bunting in a game situation.
 Then it’s no problem if the batter goes out, just focus on the process.
 We must consider how good use of the process guarantees a quality outcome at the end of the season when it counts… at the playoffs.
 This is where the bunt is going to have to be perfect every time, rather than at the beginning of the season.
 The importance of bunting must also be very understood by everyone on the team as a critical offensive tool rather than something that someone does if they are not a good hitter.
 Not the case at all.
 I know as a coach that always knowing anyone on the team could bunt at any time during the game was a great tool that gave us more options to score.